-A discharge summary is a synopsis of the recipient's progress prior to a transfer or closure.
+A discharge summary details the recipient's progress prior to a transfer or closure.
 A discharge summary must be completed within 14 calendar days following a recipient's discharge.

-Support coordinators and direct service providers may include the discharge summary in the service log for this documentation requirement.
+The discharge summary in the service log may be used by the support coordinators and direct service providers to meet the documentation requirement.